HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </load>
 ```

-Apparently, the child coroutine handles the request for `echo1` in the observer for the `request:echo1` event defined with the `observe` tag.
-When the child coroutine creates multiple observers for the `echo1` request, all observers will be scheduled for execution, and the results will form an array and be sent back to the requester as a response.
+Apparently, the child coroutine handles the request for `echo1` in the observer for `request:echo1` event defined with `observe` tag.
+When the child coroutine creates multiple observers for `echo1` request, all observers will be scheduled for execution, and the results will form an array and be sent back to the requester as a response.

-It should be noted that, in the above example, if the request name specified by the parent coroutine is `echo1`, the result is: `foo: How are you?`; and if the request name is `echo2`, the result should be : `bar: How are you?`.
+It should be noted that, in the above example, if the request name specified by the parent coroutine is `echo1`, the result is: `foo: How are you?`.
+And if the request name is `echo2`, the result should be : `bar: How are you?`.

-We use the `request` tag, and we can also send a request to the renderer, such as creating a new window group, removing a window group, etc. At this point, specify the `on` attribute value as the predefined variable `$RDR`.
-As for the specific request operation and parameters to be executed, they are passed through the `to` attribute and `with` attribute, and their meaning and requirements are related to the specific renderer protocol.
+When we use `request` tag, we can also send a request to the renderer, such as creating a new window group, removing a window group, etc. At this point, specify `on` attribute value as the predefined variable `$RDR`.
+As for the specific request operation and parameters to be executed, they are passed through `to` attribute and `with` attribute, and their meaning and requirements are related to the specific renderer protocol.
 For example, when using the PURCMC protocol, we can send the following request to the renderer to add a window group to the specified workspace:

 ```hvml
      <request on '$RDR' to 'addPageGroups'>